thenexthub/Codira/docs/proposals/Initialization.rst

     }
   }

-Swift implements two-phase initialization, which requires that all of the instance variables of the subclass be initialized (either within the class or within the initializer) before delegating to the superclass initializer with ``super.init``.
+Codira implements two-phase initialization, which requires that all of the instance variables of the subclass be initialized (either within the class or within the initializer) before delegating to the superclass initializer with ``super.init``.

-If the superclass is a Swift class, superclass delegation is a direct call to the named initializer in the superclass.
+If the superclass is a Codira class, superclass delegation is a direct call to the named initializer in the superclass.
 If the superclass is an Objective-C class, superclass delegation uses dynamic dispatch via ``objc_msgSendSuper`` (and its variants).